 EuroVelo and cycling greatly contribute to the objectives laid down in Article 4 of the TEN-T regulation, but differences in the quality of the EuroVelo routes, as well as national and regional cycling networks, persist.
 EuroVelo is the backbone of national/regional/local cycling networks, stimulating the development of cycling at all these levels.
 Many parts of the EuroVelo network are already well developed, but other sections require more investments to offer a safe and comfortable cycling experience.
 Ignoring cycling infrastructure in TEN-T projects often leads to the creation of obstacles for cycling development.
 Further investments in cycling infrastructure through the integration of EuroVelo and cycling into the TEN-T would therefore further strengthen the EU’s social, economic and territorial cohesion and render the EU’s transport sector more efficient and sustainable while increasing the benefits for its users.

 The ECF has summarised all arguments in favour of this integration in its updated, dedicated Position Paper which you can read more about here or download it by clicking on the picture.
+Find out more on ECF's dedicated webpage on TEN-T, EuroVelo and cycling.

 Authors: Aleksander Buczyński, Ernst Fahrenkrug